 Global Emergency Medicine

-Stanford Emergency Medicine International (SEMI), founded in 2000, focuses on human development through education, research, and establishing and strengthening emergency care systems.
-SEMI partners closely with in-country organizations to create lasting and sustainable change.
+Stanford Global Emergency Medicine (SEMI), founded in 2000, focuses on human development through education, research, and establishing and strengthening health systems.
+SEMI collaborates closely over the long term with in-country organizations to create lasting and sustainable change.

 Global Emergency Medicine Fellowship